 Continuous monitoring of online resources lets customers know when threats have been successfully remediated, and RiskIQ’s post-resolution monitoring automatically re-opens events and alerts users to any tenacious threats posing a recurring risk to the organization.

 RiskIQ leverages its Internet intelligence datasets and proprietary virtual user technology to automate and streamline the detection and monitoring of threats over time.
-Virtual users closely simulate human Internet users in the ways they discover, analyze, and interact with online content in order to uncover previously unknown threats targeting specific user demographics and circumvent cloaking techniques used by criminals to evade detection.
+Virtual users closely simulate human Internet users in the ways they discover, analyze, and interact with web content in order to uncover previously unknown threats targeting specific user demographics and circumvent cloaking techniques used by criminals to evade detection.
 RiskIQ enriches the observations captured by virtual users with the intelligence gathered by the full RiskIQ platform in order to contextualize risks and prevent false positives.

 When threats are detected according to the subscribed set of modules and covered brands, RiskIQ automatically creates alerts in the form of events within the platform and schedules virtual users to re-examine the threat resource at scheduled intervals to observe changes over time and track the entire lifecycle of a threat.